MicrosoftDocs/visualstudio-docs/docs/containers/overview.md

 Here, choose **.NET SDK** as the container build type to use .NET SDK's container management instead of a Dockerfile.

 **Container Image Distro** specifies which OS image your containers use as the base image.
-This list changes if you switch between Linux and Windows as the container type.
+This list changes if you switch between Linux and Windows as the container.
+See the previous section for a list of available images.

 The .NET SDK container build entry in *launchSettings.json* looks like the following code: